 Background

 Group A Streptococcus (GAS) causes an estimated 5.2 million outpatient visits for pharyngitis each year in the United States (U.S.) and can result in serious complications.
-While other common respiratory tract infections, such as influenza and respiratory syncytial virus, tend to follow geographical epidemic patterns of spread geographically in the U.S., the timing and geography of GAS pharyngitis remain uncleartrends has not been elucidated.
+While other common respiratory tract infections, such as influenza and respiratory syncytial virus, tend to follow epidemic patterns of spread geographically across the U.S., the timing and geography of GAS pharyngitis remain unclear.

 Methods